AkremBelkahla/simple-ai-page-generator/README.md

 - **Permissions** 🔐 : `manage_options` for administration
 - **API Key** 🔑 : At least one API key from a supported service

+## 🌍 Languages

+The plugin automatically adapts to your WordPress language:

+- **🇬🇧 English** - Default language
+- **🇫🇷 Français** - Full French translation available

+**How it works**: If WordPress is set to French, the plugin interface will be in French.
+Otherwise, it defaults to English.

+See [TRANSLATION.md](TRANSLATION.md) for more details on translations.

 ## 🚀 Installation

 ### Standard Installation